-To make sure your dog is healthy and going to get through the winter without any problems, you want to start off the season with a winter check up.
-Bring your dog to the vet to make sure he or she has all their regular shots and make sure they don’t have any underlying illnesses.
+You want to ensure your dog is healthy and able to get through the winter.
+Kick off winter season with a winter check up.
+Bring your dog to the vet and make sure all shots are up to date and no underlying illness exist.
 Cold weather can worsen an illness that a dog may have if it is not treated properly.

-Dogs can get frostbite in the winter, especially on their feet, tips of their tails, and on the tips of their ears.
-If your dog starts getting really hot, they may have frost bite.
+Dogs can get frostbite in the winter.
+Vulnerable spots include their feet, tips of their tails, and tips of their ears.
+If your dog becomes overly hot, they may have frost bite.
 Their bodies will try to release heat to the areas that are frost bitten, which raises the temperature of their entire body.
-Check the skin of the areas that are most likely to get frost bitten.
-If the skin is really pink or red, bring your dog to the Vet so they can get treated immediately.
-The areas that tend to get frost bitten are body parts that get the least amount of blood flow because they are the furthest away from the center of the body where the heart is.
+Check the skin of the areas that are most likely to suffer from frost bite.
+If the skin is pink or red, bring your dog to the Vet so they can receive treatment immediately.
+Areas of the body receiving the least blood flow are most susceptible to frost bite.
 This is similar to human’s hands and feet, which can become cold and numb when exposed to cold temperatures.
 The heart is the main “pump” station of the body, which intakes and releases blood.
-The heart pumps blood to the rest of the body, but because the tail, feet, and ears are the furthest away from the core of the body, blood flow isn’t as abundant there as it is near the lungs and stomach.
+The heart pumps blood to the rest of the body, but because the tail, feet, and ears are the furthest away from the core of the body, blood flow isn’t as abundant there.
 Many owners keep dog clothes sweaters and coats on their dogs to help keep them insulated.

-Brushing your dog in the winter is important to make sure your dog’s fur doesn’t get matted.
+Brushing your dog in the winter is important to reduce matted fur.
 When your dog’s fur is matted you will see clumps of overlapping, tangled, tight-woven hair in your dog’s coat.
 Typically matting occurs in your dog’s undercoat, which is the hair closest to the skin.
 Matting can prevent the dog from being able to regulate their body temperature.
 If they aren’t able to regulate their body temperature during the cold months your dog could suffer from hypothermia.

 *Consider argan oil to maintain your dogs coat.*

 Dogs that don’t do well in cold temperatures are typically small and have little hair to keep them warm, which makes them more likely to suffer from hypothermia.
-Also, dogs that may have gotten wet in the cold weather are also extremely susceptible to hypothermia because their fur and bodies are not able to easily do their jobs to regulate body temperature.
+Wet dogs are extremely susceptible to hypothermia because their fur and bodies are not able to regulate body temperature.
 Both hypothermia and frostbite can be treated if taken care of properly.
-If you think your dog could be suffering from hypothermia or frostbite you should get your dog immediate veterinary attention because hypothermia and frostbite can cause long term damage.
+If you think your dog could be suffering from hypothermia or frostbite you should get your dog immediate veterinary attention, hypothermia and frostbite can cause long term damage.

-It’s fairly easy to make sure your dog stays safe by maintenance during the winter months.
-Just keep a watchful eye on your furry friend and use common sense.
-Dogs have many similarities to humans when it comes to being safe.
-Make sure your dog isn’t outside for extended periods, make sure he or she stays dry, and groom your dog regularly as you would yourself!
+It’s fairly easy to keep your dog safe through maintenance during the winter months.
+Keep a watchful eye on your furry friend and use common sense.
+Dogs have many similarities to humans when it comes to safety.
+Make sure your dog isn’t outside for extended periods, make sure they stay dry, and groom your dog regularly as you would yourself!